 - 1. An OP shall be able to notify the application about the forthcoming mobility procedure if required. - 2.
-An OP shall inform the application about what it needs to know to move the application-related state from the old edge compute resource to the new one. - 3.
+An OP shall inform the application about what it needs to know to move the applicationrelated state from the old edge compute resource to the new one. - 3.
 The application indicates to the OP when it is ready to move to the new edge compute resource.
 This approach means that the application is generally in charge of the timing of the movement (since it knows best, for example, when the end user's experience of the application is least affected).
 Note that KPIs may be suspended during this period. - 4.
 The application may indicate that it cannot currently handle mobility.
 Then, the OP shall be able to cancel the mobility procedure.
 Note that the service may be degraded or even lost.
 Note also that, as part of the initial policy phase, the application may give a permanent indication that it cannot handle mobility. - 5.
-The application shall confirm the completion of the mobility of the Edge Application onto the new Cloudlet to the OP.

-- Movement of the UE may require that the operator changes the IP address used by the application client. - 7.
-The operator shall notify the application about a change of IP address
+The application shall confirm the completion of the mobility of the Edge Application onto the new Cloudlet to the OP. - 6.
+Movement of the UE may require that the operator changes the IP address used by the application client. - 7.
+An OP shall support the capability for Edge Applications to subscribe for the application clients' IP address change events and shall be able to notify the applications when events are reported over the SBI-NR.